Key Stage 2

 Science

-The main aim of The Whitley AP Academy Science programme at KS2 is to develop scientific engagement, curiosity, and literacy.
+The main aim of the Science programme at Key Stage 2 is to develop scientific knowledge and skills whilst also improving engagement and curiosity.
 The programme is designed to allow pupils to enjoy science using real and accessible examples.
-The learning is put into a real-world context developed to raise the cultural capital of our pupils using local, as well as world examples.
-This will in return develop a scientific curiosity for the world in which the children live.
+The learning is put into a real world context developed to raise the cultural capital of our pupils using local, as well as real world examples.
+This will, in turn, develop a scientific curiosity for the world in which the children live.

 Computing

-The aims of the curriculum are to provide a high-quality computing education that equips pupils to use a range of ICT skills and develop their creativity in relation to computing.
+The aims of the curriculum is to provide a high-quality computing education that equips pupils to use a range of Information Technology skills and develop their creativity in relation to computing.
 We aim to teach transferable skills that the children will be able to use as they progress into adulthood.

 Physical Education (PE)

-The purpose of Physical Education (PE) at the Academy is to provide pupils with a broad, balanced, and inclusive PE curriculum, enabling learners to develop their skills in several sports and activities.
-We recognise the importance that PE and sport can have in promoting long-term healthy lifestyles and making a positive impact on physical, mental, and social health.
+The purpose of the Physical Education (PE) curriculum is to provide pupils with a broad, balanced, and inclusive curriculum, enabling learners to develop their skills in several sports and activities.
+We recognise the importance that PE and sport can have in promoting long-term healthy lifestyles and making a positive impact on physical, mental and social health.

-The PE curriculum is to provide pupils with high quality PE lessons, where pupils can achieve success in a range of roles whether that be as a player, leader or official.
+The intent of the PE curriculum is to provide pupils with high quality PE lessons, where pupils can achieve success in a range of roles whether that be as a player, leader or official.
 We strive to inspire our pupils through fun and engaging PE lessons that are challenging, accessible and enjoyable.
-One of the main purposes of PE is the reinforcement of all aspects of good citizenship and reiterating the key British values; fair play, responsibility, cooperation, sharing, honesty, and other virtues are strongly stressed.
+One of the main purposes of PE is the reinforcement of all aspects of good citizenship and reiterating key British Values; fair play, responsibility, cooperation, sharing, honesty, and other virtues are strongly stressed.

 Personal, Social, Health and Citizenship Education (PSHCE)